PrinceOpelinia/CPE-318/Activity 2/README.md

 # CPE-318 Activity 2

-Grass-Fire Algorithm or otherwise known as the Breadth-First Search (BFS) Algorithm using C++.
+Grass-Fire Algorithm or otherwise known as the Breadth-First Search (BFS) Algorithm implemented on a 10x10 Grid.

 Elements: